×

 Are there good restaurants in Russia?

 "One of the most popular restaurants in Russia is Cafe Pushkin, located in Moscow.
 It is a luxurious restaurant that serves traditional Russian cuisine with a modern twist.
 The restaurant has a unique atmosphere, with its interior designed to resemble a 19th century Russian mansion.
 The menu features dishes such as borscht, pelmeni, and blini, as well as a variety of desserts.
 Another popular restaurant in Russia is Stolovaya 57, located in St. Petersburg.
 This restaurant is known for its traditional Russian dishes, such as borscht, pelmeni, and blini.
 The restaurant also offers a variety of international dishes, such as Italian and Japanese cuisine.
 The atmosphere is cozy and inviting, and the restaurant is known for its friendly and attentive staff.
 Finally, the White Rabbit restaurant in Moscow is a popular destination for those looking for a unique dining experience.
 The restaurant is located on the 16th floor of a skyscraper, offering stunning views of the city.
 The menu features a variety of Russian and European dishes, as well as a selection of wines and cocktails.
-The restaurant also has a rooftop terrace, where guests can enjoy the views while dining," commented one expat living in Russia.
+The restaurant also has a rooftop terrace, where guests can enjoy the views while dining," said one expat living in Russia.

 Where will I buy groceries and do other shopping in Russia?